smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 		</param>

 		<param name="serviceIcon" type="Image" mandatory="false">
-			<description> The image object be associated with this service.
+			<description> The icon to be associated with this service.
 Most likely the same as the appIcon.</description>
 		</param>

 		<param name="allowAppConsumers" type="Boolean" mandatory="false" defvalue="false">